Have you heard of glutamine? Do you know what it does or why it’s important?

 - It prevents immediate and long-term muscle catabolism

-- It enhances muscle growth
+- It can help enhance muscle growth

 Get You Glutamine From 1st Phorm